eslint/json/docs/rules/no-empty-keys.md

 # no-empty-keys

+Disallow empty keys in JSON objects.

+## Background

-Warns when there is a key in an object that is an empty string or contains only whitespace.
+This rule warns when there is a key in an object that is an empty string or contains only whitespace.
 (NOTE: `package-lock.json` uses empty keys intentionally.)

-## Background

 ## Rule Details